SARATOGAMarine/WP-Cybersecurity-Assorted-Tools/Parsers/ASimDns/README.md

 ## Parser parameters

 Parametersize parsers support the following parameters which allow for pre-filtering and therefore significantly enhance parser perofrmance.
 All parameters are optional.
+The results will match all of the used parameters (AND logic).

-To use parameters, set there value as you invoke the parser, for example
+To use parameters, set their value as you invoke the parser, for example

 `imDns (srcipaddr = '192.168.0.1') | ...`